nlnzcollservices/harvester_manager/README.md

 The codebase that runs the social media harvester manager.

-# The project

-Collectors add content to a google spreadsheet.
+Collectors add content to a google spreadsheet - this is specified below.

+The manager tool is responsible for handing out harvest jobs (from various platforms) to a suitable harvester, and tracking the the outcomes on a shared spreadsheet

+## The harvest manager

 The harvester manager, when run, pulls the sheet and row by row checks if it needs to do anything.

-### Choice one - do nothing
+#### Choice one - do nothing

 this condition is met when: